SpudNyk/async-call-limiter/README.md

 # async-wrappers

-Implementations of debounce, throttle, retry and other functions, with utility in an async environment.
+Implementations of debounce, throttle, retry and more targeted to promises/async/await.

 ## Key Features